ManuelIni/ai-lofi/README.md

 ![run2_a](https://user-images.githubusercontent.com/113027541/233996955-dc236b99-f0fc-4048-ba79-e4d3a56fa9c0.png)

 After a few unsuccessful retries from older checkpoints, we decided to stop training.
 Even though a few runs managed to keep the loss low (green), the output did not sound much better than at 6000 steps.

+# Conclusion

+The final output of our model only loosely resembles Lofi.
+While the audio imitates certain characteristics of the genre, like the prominent kick drum and the calm, low-fidelity feel, the rhythmic and melodic structure has a long way to go.
+This puts into perspective how huge the datasets and training time of more advanced audio diffusion models like [Google's MusicLM](https://google-research.github.io/seanet/musiclm/examples/) must be.
+The process of training our model was a great learning opportunity.
+We realised the importance of data selection and preprocessing, which was the main reason why the second training run produced much better results than the first - all according to the computer science saying "garbage in, garbage out".

+Nonetheless we are happy with the results, as we got a good look at challenges of collecting a dataset and fine-tuning a diffusion model.
+We also discovered some very useful tools like [Weights and Biases](https://wandb.ai/) to track the progress of our training runs,